NOTE: Kidlink Conference 2022 was held on October 15-16 online.

 - Read and agree with Kidlink Guidelines

-- Register to Kidlink to get your account
+- Register to Kidlink for a New Account

 Coordinator: David Donat and Stellan Kinberg

-I Describe Myself and You Draw me – D/D – Three phases: Start February 2021
+I Describe Myself and You Draw me – D/D – Three phases: Starts in February

 D/D is a multicultural art project that enhances writing and descriptive skills.